To prevent unauthorized domains from using your search engines, access is restricted by default so only whitelisted domains can use them.

 Doofinder uses CORS (Cross Origin Resource Sharing) to protect your search engines.
 This means that only whitelisted domains can perform requests client-side to your search engines.

-To configure which domains you want to grant client-side access to a search engine you have to access Search Engines > Settings > Security section in your Admin for that search engine.
+To configure which domains you want to grant client-side access to a search engine you have to access Configuration > Domain Security > Authorized domains section in your Admin Panel.
+Select the Search Engine for which you want to configure domains from the top menu.

 Doofinder enables your main domain by default and *.doofinder.com

 too so you can use search from the Control Panel.
-That's why you usually have to do nothing to have your Doofinder layer working in your own site.
+That's why you usually have to do nothing to have Doofinder working in your own site.

 .
-In the Security screen you will probably see how *.mysafeshop.com
+In the Domain Security screen you will probably see how *.mysafeshop.com

 If you want your users to search in www.mysafeshop.com